Welcome to the new post on our blog. The cooler drain plug is one of the most inconspicuous, and yet one of the most useful parts of your cooler.

 The drain plug plugs the drain, which is essentially a hole in your cooler.
 That tells you that it’s a very important piece of equipment.

 If the drain plug gets compromised in any way, water is going to leak out of your cooler.
-Not only is this bad for insulation (it lets cold water out and warm air in), but it’s also going to make a royal mess.
+Not only is this bad for cooler's insulation and ice retention (it lets cold water out and warm air in), but it’s also going to make a royal mess.

 You, therefore, want to make sure your drain plug is in tip-top condition and, when it’s not, to replace it immediately with a replacement cooler plug.